-Finally back to me.
-My siblings had failed to swap me for the healthier looking baby at the hospital, or maybe they had as I grew up to be a full 8 inches (20cm) taller than the both of them.
-They were safely at school in England, while my father was left to defend himself from the predatory women of Dodoma.
-My mother and I set off for India to see my grandfather.
+My siblings had failed to swap me for the healthier looking baby at the hospital, or maybe they had as I grew up to be six foot two and they were, well, let’s say I was head and possibly shoulders taller.
+They were safely at school in England and as I had previously said, my father was left to defend himself from the predatory women in Dodoma while my mother and I set forth.